 Once you have done, click Save.

-9. Update tagging URL inside Google Analytics Tags or Google Analytics Variable inside your GTM web container.
+6. Update tagging URL inside Google Analytics Tags or Google Analytics Variable inside your GTM Web container.
 Open Google Analytics Tag -> More Settings -> Advanced Configuration -> Past your GTM subdomain inside Transport URL.

-10. Open you GTM Server-Side plugin in WordPress and modify GTM Server-Side url.
+7. Open your GTM Server-Side plugin in WordPress and modify GTM Server-Side URL.

 That’s it.
 Google Analytics on your WordPress website runs from a custom subdomain and is resistant to Ad Blocker and ITPs.